4 Ways to Treat Diabetic Foot Ulcers

 By looking at pictures of diabetic foot ulcers, you could compare to see if they match any wounds on your feet.
 However, it’s highly recommended to visit a doctor in this case who’ll offer the best possible treatment.
 An early-stage diabetic foot ulcer can only be detected through regular foot inspection.

-Diabetic foot ulcers form as a result of skin breaking down, exposing layers underneath it.
-They are usually caused by high blood sugar, poor circulation, nerve damage, and damaged feet skin.
+Diabetic foot ulcers form due to skin breaking down, exposing layers underneath.
+They are usually caused by high blood sugar, poor circulation, nerve damage, and damaged foot skin.

 High blood levels and poor blood circulation could slow down the healing process of an infected ulcer.
 That’s why if you’re managing diabetes, it’s essential to minimize the level of damage done to your feet and any other part of your body.

-Nerve damage can cause neuropathy, which leads to the loss of feeling in your feet and hands.
-That makes it harder for you to detect any new wounds, which increases the risk of infection.
+Nerve damage leads to the loss of feeling in your feet and hands.
+That makes it harder for you to detect new wounds, increasing the risk of infection.

 Dry and damaged skin on the feet is normal with diabetics, and it’s more prone to cracking and open wounds.